amazonv/pytorch_ml_demo/README.md

 ### Python and Dependencies Requirements

 We will be using an ActiveState runtime to get up and going fast.
-You can ]see the public ActiveState project here](https://platform.activestate.com/DemoOrg/pytorch-ml-demo-3.10.10).
+You can [see the public ActiveState project https://platform.activestate.com/DemoOrg/pytorch-ml-demo-3.10.8](https://platform.activestate.com/DemoOrg/pytorch-ml-demo-3.10.80).

 ### Data

-The dataset is available at Kaggle and has been provided officially by Microsoft Research.You can find it [here](https://www.kaggle.com/c/dogs-vs-cats/data).
+The dataset is available at Kaggle and has been provided officially by Microsoft Research.
+You can find it [https://www.kaggle.com/c/dogs-vs-cats/data](https://www.kaggle.com/c/dogs-vs-cats/data).

 ### Requirements